zeeshanbabar/Collaboration_Guide/Styling_code.md

+**Python Styling Guide**

 Most languages can be written (or more concise, formatted) in different styles; some are more readable than others.
 Making it easy for others to read your code is always a good idea, and adopting a nice coding style helps tremendously for that.
 For Python, **PEP 8** has emerged as the style guide that most projects adhere to; it promotes a very readable and eye-pleasing coding style.
-Every Python developer should read it at some point; here are the most important points extracted for you:
+Here are the most important points extracted from my reading:

 1. Use 4-space indentation, and no tabs.